OfficeDev/office-js-docs-pr/excel/resources/nameditemcollection.md

 # NamedItemCollection object (JavaScript API for Excel)

-_Applies to: Excel 2016, Office 2016_
+_Applies to: Excel 2016, Excel Online, Office 2016_

-A collection of all the nameditem objects that are part of the workbook.
+A collection of all the namedItem objects that are part of the workbook.

 ## Properties